mkenney/go-chrome/README.md

 Contributions of any kind are very welcome!

+* Resolve [race condition issues](https://github.com/mkenney/go-chrome/pull/119).
+Any assistance is appreciated.
-* Add framework API examples to the `/test` directory and wiki.
+* Add framework API examples to the `/_examples` directory and wiki to showcase various ways people are using the package.

   Any example scripts showing various ways people are using the framework would be outstanding!
+The [screenshot script](https://github.com/mkenney/go-chrome/blob/master/test/screenshot/main.go) and several others are available there.

 * Refactoring to implement standard interfaces where applicable and review current use of interfaces in the API.
 Some aren't needed at all and others are used to support test mocks.
 * Add more tests, especially for error cases.
 If you would like to contribute but aren't sure how, take a look at [codecov](https://codecov.io/gh/mkenney/go-chrome) for any tests that could be written.
 There are [many](https://github.com/mkenney/go-chrome/blob/master/tot/socket/cdtp.animation_test.go) [examples](https://github.com/mkenney/go-chrome/blob/master/tot/cdtp/animation/enum.animation.type_test.go) of tests in the repo.
-* Add example scripts to the `_examples/` directory to showcase various ways people are using the package.
-The [screenshot script](https://github.com/mkenney/go-chrome/blob/master/test/screenshot/main.go) is already setup there.

 # Announcements